Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Time**\
 They are not that difficult to take down.
 They're just beefed up King Skeletons after all.\
-Ice King Skeleton can go down easily with a few Fire Blasts, while Fire King you'll have to hit it in the back with Soul Robber.
+Ice King Skeleton can go down easily with a few Fire Bombs, while Fire King you'll have to hit it in the back with Soul Robber.

 They will become dark, making them immune to damage, and you'll need to throw a Re-possession present to make them normal.
 It won't happen that frequently however.